ssteidl/vessel/README.md

 ## Vessel Files

 While quickly running a minimal container can be useful, it's generally more useful to create a customized container.
-For this we can use a VesselFile which is similar to a DockerFile.
+For this, we can use a VesselFile which is similar to a DockerFile.
 Let's look at a VesselFile that creates a container to run a custom django application.
 Note that the modeline is set to tcl to allow for syntax highlighting

 ```
 # -*- mode: tcl; indent-tabs-mode: nil; tab-width: 4; -*-